Maximizing Drift is Not Optimal for Solving OneMax: Running Times

-Our next chart, Figure~\ref{fig:runtimeoea} compares the expected running times of different \oea variants.
+Our next chart, Figure~\ref{fig:runtimeoea}, compares the expected running times of different \oea variants.
 We first note that we plot two different static versions, one using the asymptotically optimal static mutation rate $1/n$, and the other one using the optimal static mutation rate per each dimension.
 The latter is slightly larger than $1/n$, as was already proven in~\cite{ChicanoWA14}.
 Since they only computed the optimal static rates for $n \le 100$, we also had to compute these for larger dimensions (using a direct computation, not the there-suggested matrix-based approach).
-The relative advantage over $1/n$ is not very pronounced, and decreases from around $1.2\%$ for $n=100$ to around $0.4\%$ for $n=3,000$.
+Alternatively, we could have used the approximations suggested in~\cite{GiessenW18}, which extend the results of~\cite{ChicanoWA14} to the ${(1+\lambda)}$~EA and to larger dimensions.
+The relative advantage over $1/n$ is not very pronounced, and decreases from around $1.2\%$ for $n=100$ to around $0.4\%$ for $n=3{,}000$.
 The curves of the \oeadrift and the \oeares are practically indistinguishable in this plot.
 Like for RLS the absolute difference between the expected running time of the two algorithms is less than 1 for all tested dimensions, again despite significant differences in the functions $\popt$ and $\pdrift$.
 We add to this chart a comparison with the \oea using the fitness-dependent mutation rate $p(\ell)=1/(2\ell+2-n)$ (for $\ell \ge n/2$) suggested in~\cite{Back93}; we use $p(\ell)=\pdrift(\ell)$ for $\ell<n/2$.
 B\"ack obtained this mutation rate from numerical evaluations of $\pdrift$ in small dimensions $n\le 100$.
 His algorithm performs only slightly worse than the true drift-maximizing \oeadrift, and, thus, as the \oeaopt.

-\subsection{Influence of \texorpdfstring{$\pmin$}{pmin} on the \texorpdfstring{\oeares}{Resampling (1+1) EA}}
+\subsection{Influence of \texorpdfstring{$\pmin$}{pmin} on the \texorpdfstring{\oeares}{Resampling {(1+1)} EA}}